MinecraftForge/Documentation/docs/configuration/index.md

 ### Copy IDE Resources

 The `copyIdeResources` property can be used to copy resources configured by the `processResources` task to the IDE's resource output directories.
-This allows run configurations not using the `prepare*Compile` task to use buildscript configurable resources.
+This allows IDE run configurations that do not invoke Gradle (IntelliJ configured to use the IDEA runner or Eclipse) to use buildscript configurable resources.
+Usually, you need to enable this property when you're replacing values in files like the `mods.toml`.
 This only applies to Eclipse and IntelliJ IDEA via the `copyEclipseResources` and `copyIntellijResources` tasks, respectively.

 ```gradle
 minecraft {